How did I end up here?

 First of all, I have always been fascinated by the language.
 French is the language of love, but I did not know this during my childhood when I must have accidentally switched one of the films I was watching in Spanish to French, because as my mom tells the story, I would beg her unconditionally to watch films in French.
 She would sometimes find me in my room, babbling in some language.
 When she would ask me what language I was speaking in, I would say I was speaking French.
 I was also obsessed with the story of Madeline and her adventures in Paris.
 The 1998 film was one of my favourites growing up.
 When I entered high school and had to pick a language to study, I took on French, so by the time I graduated, I knew I needed to visit France.
 At the age of 19, I finally packed my bags and visited the country that had always captivated my mind.

 I came to the country as a fille au pair (a live-in nanny, who normally teaches a language to the children of the household).
 I came with a limited vocabulary and the very basics of grammar (bonjour, ça va ?, ca va, je m’appelle…).
-I didn’t know much about French culture (besides what we had learned in class and what I had read in books and seen in films).
-Thankfully, I met someone who would change all of that, my love of three years, the Frenchman.
-We dated through a dictionary (no joke, it was on the table on our first dates and our lives depended on google translate).
-He taught me the language and has been a support in whatever crazy thing I decide to do with my life.
+I didn’t know much about French culture (besides what we had learned in class and what I had read in books and seen in films) but decided that I would do whatever it took to learn the language and go to University.
+In 2019, I got my licence (somewhat equivalent to an American bachelors degree) in History at Paris I Panthéon-Sorbonne.
 What should have just been a year abroad as a fille au pair has become a new, unplanned but wonderful life.
-Two years after my arrival, I was accepted into the history program at Paris I Panthéon-Sorbonne.

 Kika comes from what my sister used to call me when I was little.
 Lavil is a mix of both of my last names.
 This blog was born under the name of “La Vie Est Belle” (I chose that name before I had even chosen to move to France!), then to Diary of an Expat, to finally growing into Kikalavil, the name I have used for everywhere else on the internet.